mffiedler/svt-case-doc/learn/federation.md

 # kubectl config view --minify
 ```

-_The above command () did not return.
+_The above command (_kubefed init myfed_) did not return.
 After sometime, ctrl + c.
 It seems the expected results are created._

 ```sh
 # oc get all -n federation-system